Apple Card review: Best card for Apple and Apple Pay purchases

 The Apple Card requires excellent credit for approval.
 If you have limited credit history or are working on building your credit, you might not get approved for this card.

 You'll earn a little more cash back with the Citi card if you aren't an Apple Pay® user, because this card essentially offers a straight 2% cash back on all purchases.
-You earn 1% when you make the purchase and another 1% when you make your statement payment.
+You earn unlimited 1% when you make the purchase and another 1% when you make your statement payment (the minimum due must be made on time).

-Both cards have a $0 annual fee and offer a tiered cash back rewards system but there are distinct differences.
+Both cards have a $0 annual fee and offer tiered cash back rewards, but there are distinct differences.

 The Apple Card gears its rewards program toward iPhone users and those who are fans of Apple products.
 It also has no limit on the amount of cash back you can earn.

-With Bank of America® Cash Rewards credit card, you can select a "Category of Choice" to earn 3% cash back.
+With CardName, you can select a "Category of Choice" to earn 3% cash back.
 The list of categories includes online shopping which, given the current state of retail in America, could prove to be extremely beneficial.
-Other categories include gas, dining, home improvement, travel and drug stores.
+Other categories include gas/EVC, dining, home improvement, travel and drug stores.
 In addition, you can earn 2% on grocery store and wholesale club purchases and 1% on all other purchases.
-The drawback with Bank of America® Cash Rewards credit card is a limit of $2,500 per quarter in rewards earned in the 2% and 3% categories.
+The drawback with CardName is a limit of $2,500 per quarter in rewards earned in the 2% and 3% categories.

-Plus, Bank of America Cash Rewards offers a welcome bonus of $200 cash when you spend $1,000 in the first 90 days after you are approved.
+Plus, the Bank of America card offers a welcome bonus of $200 cash when you spend at least $1,000 in the first 90 days after you are approved.
 Apple Card has no bonus offer for new cardholders.

 For certain groups of people, the Apple Card can be an excellent addition to your wallet.
 If you have excellent credit, you could start with an interest rate lower than the rate you'd get with other cards, which might be attractive.
 But if your credit is merely good, you might find your interest rate in the high teens or even 20%.
 Not bad but not as low as other cards offer.